-Table 2 shows that the R value of this research model is 0.257 (weak).
-The R value shows that the dependent variable returns on infrastructure companies in Indonesia for the 2015-2017 period can be explained by the independent variables (EPS, DER, PER, NPM) and moderating variables of economic growth of 25.7%.
+Table 2 shows that the R2 value of this research model is 0.257 (weak).
+The R2 value shows that the dependent variable returns on infrastructure companies in Indonesia for the 2015-2017 period can be explained by the independent variables (EPS, DER, PER, NPM) and moderating variables of economic growth of 25.7%.
 The remaining 74.3% is explained by other variables, not in this research model.

-b.
 Predictive relevance

-$Q^2$ predictive relevance of structural models is a value that shows how well observations are generated by the model and also its parameter estimates. $Q^2$ greater than zero (0) indicates that the exogenous latent variable has a predictive relevance of the endogenous latent variables that are affected (Sholihin and Ratmono, 2013).
-The value of $Q^2$ of the test results using WarpPLS is as follows:
+Q^2 predictive relevance of structural models is a value that shows how well observation is generated by the model and also its parameter estimates.
+Q^2 is greater than zero (0) which indicates that the exogenous latent variable has a predictive relevance of the endogenous latent variables that are affected (Sholihin and Ratmono, 2013).
+The value of Q^2 of the test results using WarpPLS is on Table 2.